 The 1995 hit Dilwale Dulhania Le Jayenge, produced by Yash Chopra, is the most famous Bollywood movie shot in Switzerland.
 It is one of hundreds of Indian movies that have been shot in this alpine country.

 The famous bridge scene was shot in Saanen.

-- a lake where Chopra shot many of his scenes (Lauenensee) is famously known as Yash Chopra Lake;
+- Near Gstaad, Lake Lauenen, where Chopra shot many of his scenes, is famously known as Yash Chopra Lake.

-- a Jungfrau Railways train named after Chopra - an honor which not too many Swiss can claim!
+- There's a Jungfrau Railways train named after Chopra - an honor that not too many Swiss can claim!

 Copra's last movie as a director, Jab Tak Hai Jaan, also had Switzerland in its original screenplay.
-The project had to be cancelled due to his sudden demise in 2012.
+The project had to be canceled due to the director's sudden demise in 2012.